457 Deferred Compensation Plan Transition

 Choose Your Investments

-If you don’t make an investment election for the new investment lineup during Fidelity Open Choice Window by March 20, 2020, your current balance and future contributions will be invested according to the fund mapping strategy.
+If you didn’t make an investment election for the new investment lineup during the Early Choice Window by March 17, 2020, your current balance and all future contributions will transfer according to the fund mapping strategy.
+Due to the transition delaying until June 12, more information on another window to make changes before the transition will be made available soon.

-Starting with your April 8, 2020, paycheck, contributions will be deposited in your Fidelity account.
-You can change the amount you contribute to the 457 Plan online once the plan is live in mid-April 2020.
+Starting with the paycheck closest to the transition, your contributions will be deposited in your Fidelity account.
+You can change the amount you contribute to the 457 Plan online once the plan is live in mid-June 2020.

 For questions about your current account, call your current plan’s vendor.